Dream. Design. Dazzle.

 Sashay into the future in your most creative look.
 Find inspiration in the forward-thinking artists who challenge the status quo.
 Your computer screen never looked so good.

-Enjoy an open bar, dancing, and all the fashion eye candy you could ever want.
+Enjoy surprise appearances, art activations, signature at-home cocktail recipes, and all the fashion eye candy you could ever want.
 Hosted by Machine Dazzle.

-And it’s all for a good cause!
-All proceeds go to the Hirshhorn’s free public programs and exhibitions that serve over one million visitors a year.
-Help us continue to bring contemporary art and ideas to the National Mall.
+All proceeds go to the Hirshhorn’s free public programs and exhibitions that serve one million visitors a year.
+Help support our digital initiatives to bring contemporary art and ideas to audiences around the world.

 Get inspired.
 Last year’s fashion statements were hard to top!